Mean Field Games of Controls with Boundary Conditions & Invariance Constraints: Uniqueness

 \section{Uniqueness}

-In this section, we prove uniqueness of solutions under two different types of assumptions.
+In this section, we prove uniqueness of solutions to our boundary-value problems under two different types of assumptions.
 For the first case, we use the approach found in \cite{kobeissi2022mean}, which relies on the monotonicity assumptions A\ref{A: LL monotonicity} and \begin{assumption} For all $t \in [0,T]$ and $m_1,m_2 \in \mathfrak{M}(\overline{\Omega})$, we have

 and

 \end{assumption}

 \begin{theorem} Assume A\ref{A: LL monotonicity},A\ref{A: Monotonicity for g,f} and either A\ref{A: Hamiltonian} or A\ref{A: Lagrangian}-\ref{A: Uniqueness of alpha} hold.
 Then there is at most one strong solution $(u,m,\mu)$ to \eqref{Eq: MFGC}-\eqref{Eq: Dirchlet} (resp., \eqref{Eq: MFGC}-\eqref{Eq: Neumann}). \end{theorem}